anhowe/scratch/simplelinux-attachblankdisk/README.md

 2. go to https://resources.azure.com and for this new VM write down the RGName, storageaccountname, and your subscriptionid to use for the commands below.

-3. run {{{CreateDataDisks.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME}}}
+3. run `CreateDataDisks.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME`

 4. in 3 separate powershell windows run the following 3 commands
- 1. {{{attachLUN.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME -Lun 1}}}
+ 1. `attachLUN.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME -Lun 1`
- 2. {{{attachLUN.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME -Lun 2}}}
+ 2. `attachLUN.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME -Lun 2`
- 3. {{{attachLUN.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME -Lun 3}}}
+ 3. `attachLUN.ps1 -SubscriptionId SUBSCRIPTIONID -StorageAccountName STORAGEACCOUNT -RGName RESOURCGROUPNAME -Lun 3`

 5. Watch for errors in the above scripts.
 Notice that retrying the failed script fixes the VM provisioning state.